 Create a Privacy Hedge with Shrubs

 Hedges are an easy way to block an unattractive view or to create a privacy barrier between your yard and your neighbor.
 You can use shorter hedges to line a drive or a walkway.
 Or, you can grow a tall hedge to serve as a privacy screen, windbreak, reduce noise and block unwanted views.
+Hedges can be considered Living Walls and can be used to create garden rooms.
 There are so many options out there we thought we’d make it easier on you by sharing some basic information about creating a privacy hedge, along with our top choices for the best shrubs to use.

 Selecting Shrubs for your Privacy Hedge

 Both evergreen and deciduous shrubs can be used to create privacy hedges.
 Evergreen shrubs are great for reducing noise, increasing privacy and screening all year long.
 Evergreens also require little to no maintenance.
 Deciduous shrubs have attractive flowers and can be quite the focal point.
 It’s like combining the beauty of a flowering shrub with perennial flower plantings.
-They offer a wider variety of landscaping elements, including spring flowers or fall colors, but do not provide a year round screen.
-You will also have to clean up bloom and leave debris in the spring and fall.
+They offer a wider variety of landscaping elements, including spring flowers or fall colors, but do not provide a year-round screen.

 Hedges can be more formal by keeping them trimmed and sculpted or you can plant an informal hedge by using upright, rather dense-growing shrubs.
 If you choose a formal hedge, plan on spending time shaping the bushes each year so they’ll look neat and tidy.
 If leaving things alone is better for you, choose an informal version that is either one low-maintenance variety or a combo of privacy bushes.